davidkabiito/Sentitel/Annotation/guidelines.md

 - @AyellaBryan @mtnug hahaha... you will get to learn it the hard way thats certainly things should stay private esp phone numbers tied to social media or online email
 - @AyellaBryan @mtnug I had even forgotten the ussd codes, It really had simplified life
 - @kyanda_ed Hi Kyanda,Im having a little difficult understanding your challenge.
 If you could explain little more, I will be able to help.
+- @africellUG Most daily bundles can be renewed before the expiry date and have previous and current data  running!
+Does it apply here?

 (5) Posts that are not related to telcos: